KRFOSS/kali-docs/virtualization/install-utm-guest-vm/index.md

 author: ["gamb1t",]
 ---

-{{% notice info %}}
-It should be noted that if another hypervisor is available, it would be best to use that.
-UTM is quite slow compared to other Mac hypervisors.
-{{% /notice %}}

 To install and set up a UTM VM it is pretty straightforward.
 We first download [UTM](https://mac.getutm.app/) and then launch the app.
 After this we can click create VM and start the short process:

 ![](utm-setup-2.png)